What is DFSR?

 How to make DFSR faster

 One of the biggest drawbacks of Windows DFSR is that it lacks embedded traffic encryption, which makes it impossible to use DFSR without additional encryption.
 DFSR currently requires users to install and configure an additional encryption channel – a VPN.
-Any good DFSR replacement should include encryption in the product, so no additional products or set up is required.
-Our DFSR replacement, Resilio Connect, uses AES256 in CTR mode to encrypt all the traffic that is sent between clients.
-This includes both data and all the control traffic.
+Any good DFSR alternative should include encryption within the product so that no additional products or set up is required.
+Our DFSR replacement, Resilio Connect, uses AES256 in CTR mode to encrypt all traffic that is sent between clients.
+This also includes both data and all of the control traffic.

-A good DFSR alternative will use a peer-to-peer approach that leverages networking between all offices and significantly speeds up data transfer.
-This approach splits each file into blocks and sends these blocks independently.
-Each recipient can send the block to another recipient once it has been received.
-Using a peer-to-peer approach dramatically speeds up syncing operation, since not only we are transferring concurrently to several machines, but also using other network channels to offload load from a sender network channel.
+Any good alternative to DFSR will use a peer-to-peer approach, which leverages networking between all available offices and significantly speeds up data transfer times.
+Using this approach splits each file into blocks, then sends these blocks independently.
+This means that each recipient can send the block to another recipient once it has been received.
+Using a peer-to-peer approach dramatically speeds up real time syncing operations, since we are not only transferring concurrently to several machines, but also using other network channels to help offload loads from a sender network channel.
 Resilio Connect uses this approach to deliver large files in real time quickly.

 DFSR & NAT

-Here is a handy summary table of the features needed in a synchronization solution today, and how Resilio Connect stacks up against DSFR.
+Here is a handy summary table of the features needed in a synchronization solution today, and how Resilio Connect stacks up against DFSR.

 |Cross platform solution||No||Yes|